 - If Next Step is not available, the current step automatically moves to the next step.
 For example, the step runs a geoprocessing tool and automatically proceeds to the next step.

 - If the Run command is not available, the step automatically starts.

 - A step can automatically run and proceed to the next step.
 In this case, Run and Next Step are not available.
-The step automatically performs an action and requires no input from you.
+The step automatically performs an action and requires no input.
 An automatic step can be hidden.

 - A step can be optional.
 In this case, you can click the Skip command or press Alt+S to proceed to the next step.

-To exit out of the current task, click the Back arrow in the Tasks pane.
+To exit the current task, click the Back button in the Tasks pane.

 Import a task file

 A task file can be imported into a project and opened as a task item.
 A task file is created when a task item is exported to an .esriTasks file.